 Shipbuilding and Asbestos Exposure in Mobile, Alabama

-Ship production was a large focus in Mobile, Alabama.
-The coastal city is known for military shipbuilding during World War I and World War II.
+Ship production was a large industry in Mobile, Alabama, that relied on asbestos.
+The coastal city was known for military shipbuilding during World War I and World War II.
 Historians note shipbuilding was crucial to Mobile’s economy throughout the world wars.

 Shipbuilding and ship maintenance employed many in Mobile.
 Trades within the industry include: